mtelvers/tunbury/_posts/2025-10-18-ci-support-for-ocaml-54.md

 This process starts with the update of [ocaml-version](https://github.com/ocurrent/ocaml-version), which Octachron added through [PR#85](https://github.com/ocurrent/ocaml-version/pull/85).

 The base images now need to be updated, which consists of updating the [base image builder](https://images.ci.ocaml.org), [macos-infra](https://github.com/ocaml/macos-infra) and [freebsd-infra](https://github.com/ocurrent/freebsd-infra).
 The latter two are Ansible scripts [PR#57](https://github.com/ocurrent/macos-infra/pull/57) for macOS and [PR#19](https://github.com/ocurrent/freebsd-infra/pull/19) for FreeBSD.
+New base images are also required for OpenBSD 7.7 and Windows Server 2022.
+This needs minor edits to the `Makefile`,  which are included in [PR#201](https://github.com/ocurrent/obuilder/pull/201).

 The base image builder was updated with [PR#335](https://github.com/ocurrent/docker-base-images/pull/335) which pulled in the latest [ocaml-version](https://github.com/ocurrent/ocaml-version) and [ocaml-dockerfile](https://github.com/ocurrent/ocaml-dockerfile). [ocaml-dockerfile](https://github.com/ocurrent/ocaml-dockerfile) contains the build instructions for the base images across different OS distributions and architectures as Dockerfiles.